Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

-Practice: The Spine Filled With Light
+Practice Meditation: Visualize the Spine Filled With Light

-What It Is: Start in a comfortable seated position with your eyes closed and your spine erect.
+Start in a comfortable seated position with your eyes closed and your spine erect.
 Allow your body to gradually become still.
 Bring your awareness to your breath.
 Observe it coming in and going out until it settles into a relaxed, natural rhythm.
 Then bring your attention to your spine.
 Feel its internal support extending from the steady base of the pelvis up through the crown of your head.
 Allow each breath to encourage a little more space between the vertebrae, gently elongating your spine.

 Next, imagine that your spine is transforming from a solid structure into a warm, brilliant ray of light.
 In the same way you see light passing through a window or through leaves on a tree, visualize a ray of warm, sparkling light filling your spine.
 We often see our bodies as dense matter—can you imagine that effervescent light from your spine dissolving any heaviness so that all of your cells are filled with light?
 Focus on this image of light infusing all of your being, allowing yourself to become brighter and more radiant as you sit for 5 to 10 minutes of meditation.

-Ideal For: Visual learners, or people who learn best through sight.
+This meditation technique is ideal for visual learners, or people who learn best through sight.
 If you are an artist, painter, or designer, you might find that meditations with strong visuals are easiest for you.
 If you always remember faces but you struggle to remember names, you are very likely a visual learner and might enjoy this practice.

-What It Is: Mantra meditation involves silently repeating a sound to help quiet the mind.
-Although there is no direct translation of the Sanskrit word mantra (the syllable man means "to think"), Richard Rosen, a Yoga Journal contributing editor, the author of many yoga books, and the director of Piedmont Yoga in Oakland, California, thinks of it as an "instrument of concentrated thought."
+Mantra meditation involves silently repeating a sound to help quiet the mind.
+Although there is no direct translation of the Sanskrit word mantra (the syllable man means “to think”), Richard Rosen, a Yoga Journal contributing editor, the author of many yoga books, and the director of Piedmont Yoga in Oakland, California, thinks of it as an “instrument of concentrated thought.”
 A mantra can consist of a single letter, a word, or one or more full sentences.
-In the yoga tradition, Om is thought to be the "root mantra" from which all other Sanskrit mantras have emerged.
+In the yoga tradition, Om is thought to be the “root mantra” from which all other Sanskrit mantras have emerged.